caring/how-to-test-in-go/X-bdd/c_gobdd/README.md

 - https://cucumber.io/docs/gherkin/reference/

 This library pulls the given-when-then's into a separate feature file with one or more scenarios.
-That allows you to better capture the acceptance criteria and give you a tool where you can better collaborate with operations/business users, since the feature file is readable by non-technical people.
+That allows you to better capture the acceptance criteria and gives you a tool where you can better collaborate with operations/business users, since the feature file is readable by non-technical people.

 ![test output](test_output.png)